All Hands On Deck: How One Moment Sparked Ronald Redding’s Lifetime of Service

+For over six years, he diligently supported five states and nine emergency management flights, working directly in state Joint Operations Centers as the Air National Guard Emergency Management liaison during major disasters and national-level domestic operations.

+One of Redding’s biggest accomplishments through his time in Active Duty, Guard, and Reserve units was utilizing his expertise and leadership to help shape major milestones and transitions in the emergency management career field.
+“I take great pride in the contributions I’ve made to the growth and legacy of our career field,” he said.
+“It’s a legacy I will always cherish.”

-After completing 33 years of dedicated service to his country, Redding, a retired Chief Master Sgt.. knew he still had more to offer.
+After completing 33 years of dedicated service to his country, Redding knew he still had more to offer.
 Today, he is the lead cadre for the Air National Guard’s six-week Civil Engineer Emergency Management 3E9 5-Level Upgrade Training Course at the 188th Regional Training Site.
-(Courtesy of CMSgt (Ret.)
-Ronald W. Redding)
+There, he continues to prepare future 3E9s for both domestic and combat environments.
+He also supports the Specialized Personnel Equipment in Austere Reconnaissance Surveillance Course, ensuring they possess the necessary skills to excel in their roles as Air Force Civil Engineers.

+"My connection to the military mission runs deep," Redding says.
+"With nearly 40 years of experience in domestic response and deployed operations, I strive to impart my knowledge onto the next generation of 3E9s before they return to their home units.
+I remain emotionally invested in the mission and the people who perpetuate it."

+Redding encourages the young Airmen Civil Engineers of today to "Keep up the excellent work and continue leading the way.
+Leave your legacy – it's a responsibility and privilege that should be embraced with pride and determination."

 |Date Taken: